 For a Natural History Museum, such as the Booth, it is an opportunity to encourage us all to observe the natural world in life rather than in death.
 While a lot of species are difficult to observe without specialist equipment, there are many animals that live right under our noses.
 Some are so common we simply ignore them, and others are too small to notice without pausing to look.

-To encourage you to look at what’s in your garden, in the park (if you’re exercising at an appropriate distance from others), or even the view from the window of your flat, we’ll publish four blogs about how you might look at these species in slightly more detail than you may have done when there were more distractions.
+To encourage you to look at what’s in your garden, in the park (if you’re exercising at an appropriate distance from others), or even the view from the window of your flat, we’ll publish a series of blogs in the Nature at Home category about how you might look at these species in slightly more detail than you may have done when there were more distractions.

 This first blog discusses the equipment that you might find useful.
 It ranges from very cheap to more expensive.
 Some equipment may already be in your home, whereas the more expensive equipment is suitable if you’d like to learn new skills or take your observations to the next level.